PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

    .. group-tab:: make

-      Building documentation with make_ is usually quicker than |tox|, and is useful for interactively building and rebuilding the documentation.
+      Building documentation with make_ is quicker than with |tox|, and is useful for interactively building and rebuilding the documentation.